 As we mentioned before, a burr grinder is the best option for espresso-making.
 So if you’re looking for a grinder specifically for espresso, make sure it’s a burr grinder.
-Nonetheless, a blade grinder will still crush your beans and is usually a cheaper option.
+A blade grinder is not nearly precise enough to get the right consistency you need for tasty espresso brewing.

 Of course, the next thing to consider is what additional features the grinder has.
 For instance, does it have a digital timer to help you keep track of the grind time?
 Is there an adjustable grind size dial so that you can tailor the grind to your own specific needs?
 How many different grind sizes can the grinder produce?
 These are all important factors to consider when choosing the best grinder for espresso.

 Last but not least, you need to consider your budget.
 There are some great cheap coffee grinders out there that won’t break the bank, but if you’re looking for something with all the bells and whistles, you might have to be prepared to pay a little bit more for the most expensive coffee grinders.